How to Evaluate Technology Platforms to Ensure ROI

 - Delivers desired positive outcomes

 - Meets required timelines

 Not having a well-structured and defined evaluation process can lead to multiple negative consequences such as confusion, lack of conviction/confidence, organizational friction, and not being prepared when various questions are raised by executive management regarding any aspect of the project and process.

 So how do IT and HR professionals evaluate the ROI of a technology platform, such as a conversational AI-based virtual agent like Espressive Barista?
 I’d like to suggest a framework that starts with documenting the current state (e.g., where the challenge/problem exists) and the future state (e.g., where the challenge/problem is reduced or eliminated).

-- A preliminary ROI that documents:
+A key elements with the current/future state framework is a preliminary ROI that documents:

 - Required investment